 Grieving the loss of someone we love is one of the most profound experiences of life.
 Our whole being – body, mind, and spirit – responds to the stress of loss.
 Moving through the complex emotions and reactions that surface during this painful but normal human process takes time.
 The duration and intensity of grief depend on many factors that are subject to change and cannot be prescribed.
 Although no one can make grief disappear, tapping into support systems, identifying internal resources, recognizing common responses to bereavement, and intentionally tending to physical, emotional, and spiritual needs can make living with loss a bit less painful.

-TRU Children and Teens Grief Support (Healing Circles)
+TRU Youth and Family Grief Support